-I get dozens of emails each month from parents whose teens are leaving the church or being swept away by a false version of Jesus and the gospel.
+I get emails each month from parents whose teens are leaving the church or being swept away by a false version of Jesus and the gospel.
 Most of these parents seem to be well-intentioned believers who are baffled at the outcome of their teenager’s faith.
 In many cases, their teen was a standout church kid–complete with AWANA pins and VBS nametags from years of outstanding work!

 There are so many variables when teenage faith gets shipwrecked (ultimately, God knows the one in each case) but overall, the parents I talk to all say the same thing: We were definitely “doing” church, but I’m not sure my teen was ready to stand for Christ on their own two feet.
 It happens in the church like it happens in the car all those years.
 Kids ride in the backseat while parents drive them around, and, the same goes for their faith.
 They follow mom and dad, obey all the rules, but don’t end up developed much further.
 Once the teen is on their own with decision-making, the parents find out the hard way that their beloved son or daughter has little clue about how to make it on their own.
 Sure, they know enough Sunday school answers to get by, but they don’t know how to put theology into practice.
 Like a lioness who never teaches her cubs how to hunt for themselves, many parents spoon-feed their teens for six years without ever challenging them to skin their own meat — theologically, of course.

 In this list, I’ve compiled ten critical topics for the modern teen.
 It presumes you will address essentials, including (but not limited to) the gospel, so don’t miss that.
 Also, here’s fair warning that reading is required if you want to gain wisdom here.
 I’ll have recommended resources at the end of each listed topic.
 Do your family a favor and start a theological library if you haven’t already.

 1. How to identify a biblical church?